 This document is copyright of Herefordshire Council.
 Please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
-Page 4 of 14
+Page 4 of 13

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: A Naterial assets 14.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: Material assets 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Maintaining Herefordshire Council's County Site and Monuments Register.
 Countywide data would be too large to incorporate into this template.
-Whilst there is no locally specific data available at present, there are 5 archaeological and historic sites in Belmont Rural according to the latest version of the register.
-No specific targets identified, but need to ensure that the register is kept up to date.
+Whilst there is no locally specific data available at present, there are numerous archaeological and historic sites in Callow according to the latest version of the register. - No specific targets identified, but need to ensure that the register is kept up to date.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Environmental Records Register (searched July 2014).
+Herefordshire Environmental Records Register (search June 2014).
+14. Use natural resources and energy more efficiently.
+Resource consumption and climate change Monitoring changes to historic landscapes.
+Rapid TownscapeAssessments(2010) were onlyundertaken forHereford, Ledburyand Ross.Condition of highlysensitive locallandscapes isreported in theUrban FringeSensitivity Analysis. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations Urban Fringe Sensitivity Analysis (2010).